 participants = ['Leslie Tucker', 'Peter Free', 'Luke Oliver', 'Ernie Bolton'] participant_name = 'Ernie Bolton' index_of_participant = participants.index(participant_name) print(index_of_participant)

-participants which stores the names of every participant in the race, ordered by their finishing times in the race.
-On the next line, we declare a variable that holds the name of the person whose rank we want to retrieve.
+On the first line of our code, we declare a Python array called participants.
+This array stores the names of every participant in the race, ordered by their finishing times in the race.
+On the next line, we declare a Python variable that stores the name of the person whose rank we want to retrieve.

-index() method only returns the first occurrence of an item in an array.
+The index() method only returns the first occurrence of an item in an array.
 So, if you have multiple of the same value in an array, only the index position for the first value will be returned.

 In addition, if the item you’re looking for does not exist in an array, a ValueError will be returned.
 Here’s an example of our above program searching for Lindsay Paulson in our list, who did not participate:

 participants = ['Leslie Tucker', 'Peter Free', 'Luke Oliver', 'Ernie Bolton'] participant_name = 'Lindsay Paulson' index_of_participant = participants.index(participant_name) print(index_of_participant)